xwp/wp-js-widgets/readme.md

 Features:

+* Integrates with [Shortcake (Shortcode UI)](https://wordpress.org/plugins/shortcode-ui/) to allow all JS widgets to be made available as Post Elements in the editor.
 * Widget instance settings in the Customizer are exported from PHP as regular JSON without any PHP-serialized base64-encoded `encoded_serialized_instance` anywhere to be seen.
+* Previewing widget changes in the customizer is faster since the `update-widget` Ajax request can be eliminated since the JS control can directly manipulate the widget instance data.
 * Widgets control forms use JS content templates instead of PHP to render the markup for each control, reducing the weight of the customizer load, especially when there are a lot of widgets in use.
 * Widgets that extend `WP_JS_Widget` will editable from both the customizer and the widgets admin page using the same `Form` JS interface.
 This `Form` is also able to be embedded in other contexts, like on the frontend and as a Shortcake (Shortcode UI) form.
 See [#11](https://github.com/xwp/wp-js-widgets/issues/11).
 * Widgets employ the JSON Schema from the REST API to define an instance with validation and sanitization of the instance properties, beyond also providing `validate` and `sanitize` methods that work on the instance array as a whole.